 This data dashboard shows information on the types of mental health services provided in the public behavioral system as well as demographic breakdowns of the service recipients.

 2019 Wisconsin Behavioral Health System Gaps Report

-This report was completed by the UW Population Health Institute at the request of DHS.
+This report was completed by the UW Population Health Institute.
 It identifies gaps in Wisconsin's behavioral health system in areas such as the service array, workforce, accessibility barriers, and system inequities.
 It also offers possible solutions to addressing these gaps.
 The report is based on the knowledge and experiences of service providers, state government staff, advocates, and consumers.
 This information was collected through interviews, surveys, and focus groups.
-View this report on the UW Population Health Institute website.

-2019 Wisconsin Mental Health and Substance Use Needs Assessment
+Wisconsin Mental Health and Substance Use Needs Assessment Report, P-00613

-This report was completed by DHS staff.
-It identifies how many individuals have needs related to mental health and substance use challenges, assesses how many individuals with these needs are receiving services and how much unmet need exists, and examines the size and scope of the mental health and substance use services workforce.
-This report is based primarily on large population data sets available through state and federal agencies.
-View this report (PDF).
+This report is compiled in odd-numbered years with data sets from federal and state agencies that identify how many individuals have needs related to mental health and substance use challenges, assess how many individuals are receiving services and how much unmet need exists, and examine the size and scope of the mental health and substance use services workforce.